A High-Fidelity Digital Twin for Robotic Manipulation Based on 3D Gaussian Splatting: Experiments and results

-The results reveal the contribution of each component.
+\textls[+5]{The results reveal the contribution of each component.
 Applying clustering alone provides noticeable improvement over baseline, reducing Chamfer distance from 0.0052 to 0.0043 and increasing F1-Score from 0.9369 to 0.9429, indicating effectiveness in removing spatially isolated noise.
-Interestingly, applying de-noising in isolation yields no improvement (Chamfer distance slightly increased to 0.0055), suggesting that attribute-based filtering alone cannot handle complex artifacts where floaters remain spatially connected to the main body.
-However, the full method achieves dramatic performance gains, reducing Chamfer distance to 0.0020 and elevating F1-Score to 0.9989.
-This demonstrates a synergistic effect: clustering first removes primary outliers, enabling the de-noising module to effectively filter subtle attribute-based artifacts near the main object.
+Interestingly, applying de-noising in isolation yields no improvement (Chamfer distance slightly increased to 0.0055),} suggesting that attribute-based filtering alone cannot handle complex artefacts where floaters remain spatially connected to the main body.
+However, the full method achieves substantial improvements, reducing Chamfer distance to 0.0020 and elevating F1-Score to 0.9989.
+This demonstrates a synergistic effect: attribute-based filtering first removes low-confidence primitives, while clustering then removes spatially isolated components that remain after filtering.
 This two-stage process is essential for producing high-fidelity point clouds required for reliable manipulation.

-\subsection{Real-World Robotic Validation}
+\subsection{Real-world robotic validation}

-This framework finally validate on a Franka Emika arm to show the ability to enable successful real-world manipulation.
-We conducted 10 independent trials of the long-horizon rearrangement task, with the complete execution sequence visualized in Fig.~\ref{fig:manipulation_sequence}.
+We finally validate this framework on a Franka Emika arm to demonstrate its ability to enable successful real-world manipulation.
+We conducted 10 independent trials of the long-horizon rearrangement task, with the complete execution sequence visualised in Figure~\ref{fig:manipulation_sequence}.

-\paragraph{Success Criteria} To ensure rigorous evaluation, we define a trial as \textit{successful} only if it meets three conditions: (1) the robot successfully detects and grasps the correct target object; (2) the object is transported and placed stably within the designated goal region; and (3) the entire trajectory is collision-free with respect to both static obstacles and the environment.
+Success criteria: To ensure rigorous evaluation, we define a trial as successful only if it meets three conditions: (1) the robot successfully detects and grasps the correct target object; (2) the object is transported and placed stably within the designated goal region; and (3) the entire trajectory is collision-free with respect to both static obstacles and the environment.

-\paragraph{Results Analysis} Under these strict criteria, our framework achieved a 100\% success rate in simulation validation and a 90\% success rate in real-world execution (9/10 trials).
-The solitary failure occurred during the grasping attempt of the 2.5 cm yellow cube.
+\textls[-8]{Results analysis: Under these strict criteria, our framework achieved a 100\% success rate in simulation validation and a 90\% success rate in real-world execution (9/10 trials).
+The solitary failure occurred during the grasping attempt of the 2.5 cm Yellow Cube.
 Due to the object's diminutive scale, a minor gripper alignment error resulted in a missed grasp.
-This failure case highlights the high-precision challenges inherent in manipulating small-scale objects that approach the resolution limits of the 3DGS-based geometric reconstruction and gripper finger geometry.
+This failure case highlights the high-precision challenges inherent in manipulating small-scale objects that approach the resolution limits of the 3DGS-based geometric reconstruction and gripper finger geometry.}